Soccer in the United States: Re-emergence and growth: 1960s–today

 Interest in soccer within the United States continued to grow during the 1990s.
 This growth has been attributed in significant part to the FIFA World Cup being held in the United States for the first time in 1994.
 This won the sport more attention from both the media and casual sports fans.
 The tournament was successful, drawing an average attendance of 68,991, a World Cup record that still stands today.
 The 1994 World Cup drew record TV audiences in the U.S.

+Lionel Messi, regarded as one of the greatest soccer/football players in history playing for MLS team Inter Miami in 2025.

 As part of the United States' bid to host the 1994 World Cup, U.S. Soccer pledged to create a professional outdoor league.
 Major League Soccer (MLS) launched in 1996, which helped develop American players in a way that was not possible without a domestic league.
 Many of these players competed in the 2002 FIFA World Cup, where the United States reached the quarterfinals, its best result in the modern era.
 The team qualified for seven consecutive World Cup tournaments between 1990 and 2014 before failing to qualify for the 2018 tournament, the first since 1986.
 The USMNT would return at the 2022 FIFA World Cup, where they managed to repeat their performances of 2010 and 2014 editions.

 The growth of the women's game during the 1990s helped increase overall interest in soccer in the United States.
 The number of women's college soccer teams increased from 318 in 1991 to 959 in 2009.
 Both the 1999 and 2003 FIFA Women's World Cups were held in the United States.
 The crowd of over 90,000 at the Rose Bowl for the 1999 FIFA Women's World Cup Final remained the largest crowd in the world to witness any women's sporting event for more than 20 years.